 This transformation and the advent of Primary Care Networks (PCNs) will require contractors to work and collaborate in a way they have not done in the past.
 In doing so, the requirements on those organisations that represent and support them at a local and national level will also change.
 At the Local Pharmaceutical Committee (LPC) Conference of September 2019, it was proposed by PSNC that a review of representation and support to all community pharmacy contractors should be carried out to ensure that the best possible service is being provided to the contractor network.

-What it aims to do
+What the Review aims to do

 The review is taking a ground-up approach looking at the current local and national structures representing and supporting pharmacy contractors and will make recommendations for the future.
 This includes: